-The Seaford Monumental Inscriptions Group - SeaMIG - is made up of local amateur historians.
+The Seaford Monumental Inscriptions Group - SeaMIG - was made up of local amateur historians.
 Our aim was the recording of most of the inscriptions on and locations of the monuments and memorials in Seaford.
-We recorded over 6,000 names in doing so, including memorials at St Leonard's Church in the town centre, St Peter's Church, East Blatchington, St Thomas More in Sutton Road, Seaford Cemetery in Alfriston Road, the town's War Memorials and other inscriptions commemorating the lives of Seafordians and their history.
+We recorded well over 8,000 names in doing so, including memorials at St Leonard's Church in the town centre, St Peter's Church, East Blatchington, St Thomas More in Sutton Road, Seaford Cemetery in Alfriston Road, the town's War Memorials and other inscriptions commemorating the lives of Seafordians and their history.

 For an explanation of how the inscriptions are presented here, please see the conventions employed